jeremytammik/moniwonig/index.md

 - sign water contract
 - fix entry in catastro registro

-## done 2018-11-02 garnatilla shop second visit to aki for euro 35
+## done 2018-11-02 <a name="garnatilla"></a>garnatilla shop second visit to aki for euro 35

 - lang borr
 - halogengloedlampa

 ## <a name="todo-today"></a>todo today

+- drill test hole for chimney
+- ask for gas heater expert to come round
+- order chimney pipes

 ## <a name="todo-next"></a>todo next